cedar-policy/rfcs/text/0008-partial-schema-validation.md

 If the entity type has some other attributes, they must be declared at this point to avoid false positives in policies accessing those attributes.

 The following declaration for the `User` entity type states that a `User` entity will have exactly one attribute `admin_level`.
-Given this schema, the example policy will be rejected because it contains an access to an attribute that does not exist.
+Given this schema, a `User` entity cannot have an `access_level` attribute, so the example policy will be rejected because it contains an access to an attribute that cannot exist.

 ```
 "User": {